donalthurley/articles/bitcoin.md

 This large scale distribution or decentralization concept is the core driving force behind cryptocurrencies and the platforms that are emerging in this space.
 Decentralization is challenging and more expensive to implement than centralization.
-Without a central authority, when new currency transactions occur between participants, how can they trust each other and successfully keep their own data copies in sync?
+Without a central authority, when new currency transactions occur between participants how can they trust each other and successfully keep their own data copies in sync?

 In the distributed computing academic literature this is a known problem for which there are several documented solutions.
 It is referred to as the _Byzantine Generals Problem_ the name coming from the allegory which Lamport, Shostak and Pease proposed in their paper in 1982 [2].